Marc-André Bergeron: Playing career

-He was signed by the Tampa Bay Lightning as a free agent on January 4 and assigned to the Norfolk Admirals of American Hockey League where he recorded two goals and eight points in 13 games.
+He was signed by the Tampa Bay Lightning as a free agent on January 4, 2011 and assigned to the Norfolk Admirals of the AHL where he recorded two goals and eight points in 13 games.
 Bergeron was recalled to the Lightning on February 5 and spent the remainder of the season in Tampa Bay, and appeared in 23 games with the Lightning, recording two goals and eight points, including one game-winning goal.
-He recorded two assists in his Lightning debut on February 6 against the St. Louis Blues and became the third player in franchise history to score his first Lightning goal in overtime (Millar, Gagne) on February 12 versus Carolina.
+He recorded two assists in his Lightning debut on February 6 against the St. Louis Blues and became the third player in franchise history to score his first Lightning goal in overtime on February 12 versus Carolina.
 Bergeron became a fan-favourite and helped the team reach the Eastern Conference Finals, against the Boston Bruins.
-On June 28, 2011, Bergeron was re-signed to a two-year, one-way contract worth $2,000,000.
+On June 28, Bergeron was re-signed to a two-year contract worth $2,000,000.

 During the lockout shortened 2012–13 season, Bergeron was traded by the Lightning to the Carolina Hurricanes in exchange for Adam Hall and a seventh-round draft pick on April 2, 2013.

-On July 19, 2013, Bergeron left the NHL as a free agent and signed to a three-year contract with the ZSC Lions of the National League (NL).
+On July 19, Bergeron left the NHL as a free agent and signed to a three-year contract with the ZSC Lions of the National League (NL).
 He won the Swiss championship in 2014 and the Swiss Cup in 2016.

 After the completion of his three-year deal with the Lions in Switzerland, Bergeron returned to North America as a free agent.
 Opting to pursue another NHL opportunity, Bergeron agreed to a professional try-out contract to attend the Columbus Blue Jackets training camp on September 6, 2016.
 He later signed a PTO contract with the Jackets' AHL affiliate, Cleveland Monsters.
 Producing 9 points in his first 13 games with the Monsters, Bergeron secured a two-way NHL contract with the Blue Jackets for the remainder of the season on February 28, 2017.

-At the conclusion of his season with the Cleveland Monsters, Bergeron ended his professional playing career in the off-season, accepting a director of player development with former junior club, the Shawinigan Cataractes of the QMJHL.
+At the conclusion of his season with the Cleveland Monsters, Bergeron ended his professional playing career in the off-season, accepting a role as a director of player development with former junior club, the Shawinigan Cataractes of the QMJHL.

-Since 2020, Bergeron is the vice-president and general manager of the Trois-Rivières Lions.
+In 2020, Bergeron became the vice-president and general manager of the Trois-Rivières Lions in the ECHL.
+On June 22, 2023, Bergeron was fired from his positions.

 NASCAR team ownership

 In 2009, Bergeron formed a partnership with NASCAR driver Louis-Philippe Dumoulin to field a car in the NASCAR Pinty's Series for Dumoulin.
-Dumoulin, who won the 2014 and 2018 championships, drives the No. 47 as it was Bergeron's number during his playing career.
+Dumoulin, who won the 2014, 2018, and 2021 championships, drives the No. 47 as it was Bergeron's number during his playing career.